Oracle connector#

 Mapping character types#

-Trino’s VARCHAR(n) maps to VARCHAR2(n CHAR) if n is no greater than 4000.
+Trino’s VARCHAR(n) maps to VARCHAR2(n CHAR) if n is less than or equal to 4000.
 A larger or unbounded VARCHAR maps to NCLOB.

-Trino’s CHAR(n) maps to CHAR(n CHAR) if n is no greater than 2000.
+Trino’s CHAR(n) maps to CHAR(n CHAR) if n is less than or equal to 2000.
 A larger CHAR maps to NCLOB.

 Using CREATE TABLE AS to create an NCLOB column from a CHAR value removes the trailing spaces from the initial values for the column.
 Inserting CHAR values into existing NCLOB columns keeps the trailing spaces.
 For example: